quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 a year ago

-Very professional however there is a woman who answers the phone and rushes you off the phone I think that’s very rude I would still be talking and she hangs up
+Very professional however there is a woman who answers the phone and rushes you off the phone I think that's very rude I would still be talking and she hangs up

 Like